First-Line Combination Pancreatic Cancer moves into expansion phase

 About Sun BioPharma

 Sun BioPharma Inc. is a clinical-stage biopharmaceutical company developing disruptive therapeutics for urgent unmet medical needs.
-The Company’s development program is currently targeting pancreatic cancer; the Company’s initial product candidate is SBP-101 for the treatment of patients with metastatic pancreatic cancer.
+The Company’s development program is currently focused on pancreatic cancer; the Company’s initial product candidate is SBP-101 for the treatment of patients with metastatic pancreatic cancer.
 SBP-101 was invented by Raymond Bergeron, Ph.D., a Distinguished Professor Emeritus at the University of Florida.
 Sun BioPharma has scientific collaborations with pancreatic disease experts at Cedars Sinai Medical Center in Los Angeles, the University of Rochester in New York, Scripps MD Anderson Cancer Center in San Diego, California, the University of Florida, the Austin Health Cancer Trials Centre in Melbourne, Australia, the Ashford Cancer Centre in Adelaide, Australia, The Blacktown Cancer and Haemotology Centre in Sydney, Australia and the John Flynn Private Hospital in Tugun, Queensland, Australia.
 The Company’s independent Data Safety Monitoring Board (DSMB) is Chaired by James Abbruzzese, MD, Professor of Medicine, and Chief, Division of Medical Oncology at Duke University School of Medicine.
 Professor David Goldstein, FRACP, Senior Staff Specialist at the Prince Henry & Prince of Wales Hospital / Cancer Care Centre in Sydney, Australia is Co-Chair of the DSMB.
 Further information can be found at: www.sunbiopharma.com.
 Sun BioPharma’s common stock is currently quoted on the OTCQB tier of the over-the-counter markets administered by the OTC Markets Group, Inc. under the symbol SNBP.

 Cautionary Statement Regarding Forward-Looking Statements